grafana/grafana/docs/sources/administration/correlations/create-a-new-correlation/index.md

 ## Create a correlation in Administration page

-1. Go to the Administration section in Grafana
+1. Go to the Administration section in Grafana.
-1. Open Correlations page
+1. Open Correlations page.
-1. Click the “Add” button in the top right corner
+1. Click the “Add” button in the top right corner.
 1. Provide a **label** for the correlation.
-1. Provide an optional **description**
+1. Provide an optional **description**.
 1. Go to the next page.
-1. Provide **target data source**
+1. Provide **target data source**.
-1. Provide **target query** using variables
+1. Provide **target query** using variables.
-1. Go to the next page
+1. Go to the next page.
-1. Provide **source data source**
+1. Provide **source data source**.
-1. Provide **results field**
+1. Provide **results field**.
 1. Add transformations if you need variables that are not fields in the source data source.
-1. Click “Add” to add a new transformation
+1. Click “Add” to add a new transformation.
-1. Select the type of a transformation
+1. Select the type of a transformation.
-1. Configure transformation depending on the selected type
+1. Configure transformation depending on the selected type.
-1. Save correlation
+1. Save correlation.

 You can edit correlation in the same way, but you cannot change the selected data sources.